VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P6S.md

 ___

 + **<u>Polyominoid Sigma</u>:**
-*Hegemone* summons four explosive tiles with a "+" or a "x" shape. **Polyominoid Sigma** is always empowered by <span class='buff'>Aetherial Exchange</span> forcing one or two sets of two tiles to spwap their positions.
+*Hegemone* summons four explosive tiles with a "+" or a "x" shape. **Polyominoid Sigma** is always empowered by <span class='buff'>Aetherial Exchange</span> forcing one or two sets of two tiles to swap their positions.

 ___